 Read more insights from Teva’s 2022 ESG Progress Report here.

-In our latest podcast episode, we discuss environmental, social and governance (ESG) issues in pharma with Teva Pharmaceuticals experts, Itamar Schwartz and Adam Ajzensztejn!
+In this podcast episode, we discuss environmental, social and governance (ESG) issues in pharma with Teva Pharmaceuticals experts, Itamar Schwartz and Adam Ajzensztejn.
 We deep-dive into why ESG is such a buzz word at the moment, what impact the pharma industry can actually have, and what makes Teva’s recent $5 billion sustainability-linked bond the first of its kind.
 Listen now!

 Here’s an overview of what we covered in our discussion:

 The topic of ESG has catapulted into the limelight recently.
 Not just in the pharma industry but everywhere.

 Investors, employees, customers, consumers and regulators all are demanding firms be more transparent about their plans for tackling environmental, social and governance issues from global warming and pollution to discrimination and forced labor.
 The risks for companies that are seen as moving too slowly are high.

 What exactly is it that makes it such an important topic?
 And for the pharma industry, and specifically for Teva – what are we doing to make strides in terms of our environmental, social and governance elements?
 What actions are we taking and what impact will they have when we are successful?

 The topic of ESG has evolved over many, many years.
 What started off with the concept known as corporate responsibility in the 70s has now morphed into what we call ESG.

 In the early days, one of the main goals of any company was to bring profit to shareholders, so implementing corporate responsibility factors was very important in order to get the shareholders’ buy in into the company’s vision.
 So, companies use to make charitable donations and employees had to spend time volunteering.